42skillz/kata-office-carpaccio/README.md

 1. Welcome people and ask them to add stickies (or paper) with their name (__1 minute__)
    - Tell them that they will have to work in pair or mob (sub groups) afterwards

-1. Ask them a question (written on the white board): "*What is the value of splitting stories very small?*"
+1. Ask them a question (written on the white board): *"What is the value of splitting stories very small?"*

    - Give them __3 minutes to write down ideas on stickies__
    - Take __5 minutes to review all of them__
    - Take another __5 minutes to debrief and present Alistair's value curves__